mohitsoni-dev/privacy_guide/assets/messaging.md

 ### **Text-based Messaging:**

-Never use garbage like Whatsapp, Skype, Snapchat, SMS or Discord.
+Never use Whatsapp, Skype, Snapchat, SMS or Discord.
 Nothing you do on those applications is private.
 Telegram isn't much better.

 Always favor applications that have strong encryption, an open source code and run on a decentralized network.